revbayes/revbayes.github.io/tutorials/clocks/simple.md

 Once you execute RevBayes, you will be in the console.
 The rest of this tutorial will proceed using the interactive console.

-{% section Comparing two diversification rate models | secdiv %}
+{% section Comparing Two Diversification Models using Bayes Factors | secdiv %}

 In this first section, we will evaluate two different diversification models: (1) the Yule process and (2) the birth-death process.
 To compare the relative fit of the two models, we can use [_Bayes factors_](https://en.wikipedia.org/wiki/Bayes_factor) {% cite Suchard2001 Lartillot2006 Xie2011 Baele2012 Baele2013 %}.